Tag

 The processor, also known as the central processing unit (CPU) is arguably the most important component inside any computer.
 Whether you’ve got one of the best processors on the market or you’re running an entry-level machine, your processor always serves as the brain of the operation.
 It sends instructions to all the other pieces of hardware in your device and is responsible for executing each and every task.
 If you’d like to read a more in-depth explanation about the CPU itself, check out our guide to what is a CPU.

 When you’re not running many applications, your CPU usage should be low, and in an ideal scenario, everything should run smoothly.
-However, if you open a CPU-intensive program (such as certain games or video editing ,) you may notice that the response times increase as your CPU usage goes up.
+However, if you open a CPU-intensive program (such as certain games or editing software,) you may notice that the response times increase as your CPU usage goes up.

 Fluctuations in CPU usage are normal and nothing to worry about — as long as your PC continues running smoothly.
 If you’re unsatisfied with the performance of your PC, the first step is to check its CPU usage.